bane-labs/docs/governance/neo-x-system-contracts.md

 Different from the DKG resharing, a brand new sharing cannot be recovered before every participant generates its local secret and shares different parts of it to each other.
 So this period requires a fully participation of the upcoming consensus members for the next epoch, otherwise Governance will deprecate the election result and keep the same members of consensus for the next epoch.

 The above processes will be automatically performed by Neo X node when antimev feature is enabled.
 For more details about the crypto, refer to [crypto/tpke](https://github.com/bane-labs/go-ethereum/tree/bane-main/crypto/tpke) and [core/antimev](https://github.com/bane-labs/go-ethereum/tree/bane-main/core/antimev).

-## System contract stubs

-[Stub](https://github.com/bane-labs/go-ethereum/blob/bane-main/contracts/solidity/Stub.sol) is reserved system contract implementation that has pre-assigned addresses in the genesis allocations (Stup0-Stub9 Proxies).
-Once designated role for the stub contract is created, its code will be updated correspondingly to serve the needs of the Neo X chain.